If your child is:

 What works and what doesn’t

-It’s essential that your child learns and practices the basic skills that they’ve either forgotten or didn’t learn in the first place.
-This will give them confidence as they stair step their way to the level of the school Maths they’re struggling with.
+What works is that your child learns and practices the basic skills that they’ve either forgotten or didn’t learn in the first place.
+This will give them confidence as they stair step their way to the level of the school Maths they’re struggling with